Library

 Author: Judi Achjadi et al, 2012.
 24pg.
 (Indonesian)

-Publisher: Ministry of Foreign Affairs, Lisbon & Jakarta Textile Museum
+Publisher: Ministry of Foreign Affairs, Lisbon & Musium Tekstil Jakarta

 The book was specifically published to accompany a significant exhibition at the Jakarta Textile Museum in 2002.
 This volume prominently showcases a diverse array of items, such as embroidery, coverlets, costumes, jewellery, fishermen's shirts, painted fishing boats, carpets, and country furniture.
 The grand exhibition not only celebrated the enduring friendship between Indonesia and Portugal, but it also marked an unforgettable event at the dawn of the second millennium.